Utility Maximization for Uplink MU-MIMO: Combining Spectral-Energy Efficiency and Fairness: Optimal Power Allocation

 \subsection{Centralized Algorithm}

 Based on the above analysis, we can readily get the optimal power allocation $\mathbf{P}^*$ for ($\mathbf{P1}$) with a centralized algorithm, as shown in Algorithm \ref{algo1}.
 In practice, we can implement such centralized algorithm as follows.
-First, each user $i$ transmits its parameters, including $P_i^{\max}, P_i^c$ and $w_i$ to Node-B. After collecting all information of all users, Node-B runs Algorithm \ref{algo1} to get the optimal power allocation $\mathbf{P}^*$, and then updates the optimal transmit power $P_i^*$ to each user $i$.
-Finally, each user transmits data with the optimal transmit power.
+First, each user $i$ transmits its parameters, including $P_i^{\max}, P_i^c$ and $w_i$ to Node-B. After collecting all the information of all users, Node-B runs Algorithm \ref{algo1} to obtain the optimal power allocation $\mathbf{P}^*$, and then updates the optimal transmit power $P_i^*$ to each user $i$.
+Finally, each user transmits data at the optimal transmit power.